Battle of Fredericia: Battle

 De Meza followed the retreating Schleswig-Holsteins with the Danish advance guard towards Egum and Stallerup, and blocked the withdrawal of the 1st Brigade, capturing 750 prisoners as a result.
 The left wing of the Schleswig-Holsteinian army was heavily battered, and the area between the town and Rands Fjord was now free from Schleswig-Holsteinian troops.
 Meanwhile, the Schleppegrells Brigade, supported by 2 companies from the 6th Reserve Battalion, captured the first and second redoubts.
 In an effort to cover the retreat, the Schleswig-Holsteinian right wing attempted to fight the Danish troops at Stoutrup with two battalions, but they were forced to withdraw from the settlement by the Danish 3rd Jaegerkorps of the 3rd Battalion.
 To the east of Stoutrup, the Schleswig-Holsteinian artillery park was located, with 100 wagons, a couple of guns and thousands of cannonballs and grenades captured.
 By 09:00, the main fighting had ended.

 Aftermath

 The Danes halted their pursuit at a ravine west of Fredericia.
 They had sustained 1,892 dead, wounded, and unwounded captured soldiers; whilst Schleswig-Holstein had suffered 2,995.
 Despite being outnumbered over 2:1 and sustaining about 500 more dead and wounded, Denmark achieved a victory over Schleswig-Holstein.
 As a result of the battle, a cease-fire was implemented between the combatants in the First Schleswig War, and all German troops had left Denmark by 25 August.
-The fighting between Danish and German troops would resume about a year later, when 27,000 Germans and 37,000 Danish troops engaged in the battle of Isted on 24 and 25 July 1850.
+The fighting between Danish and German troops would resume about a year later, when 27,000 Germans and 37,000 Danes troops engaged in the Battle of Isted on 24 and 25 July 1850.'